All aboard: Spain is on the horizon

 La Robla Express

 Still in the north of Spain, for three days and nights this train offers a journey through the nature and culture of the area, for the most part following the Camino de Santiago or St James' Way.
 The Bilbao and León itinerary is a journey usually offered in July, September and October.
 Inside, you can expect classic decoration and outside you will see the natural landscape of the north of Spain.
 And fine dining is an important part of this route.

 Tren dels Llacs

 The landscape on this route is equally stunning.
 We are going to the province of Lleida (in Catalonia) to travel on the Lakes Train.
-It offers two options: a journey in vintage carriages, which have been lovingly restored, or on board modern, panoramic trains.
+You have two options: a journey in vintage carriages, which have been lovingly restored, or on board modern, panoramic trains.
 The route takes you to a multitude of locations and has plenty of activities to take part in.
 For example, there are stops arranged at one of the oldest liquor factories in Catalonia, a lunch of traditional local dishes, trips to the Gerri de la Sal salt flats, the Castell de Mur, artisan cheesemakers, the Aigüestortes y Estany de Sant Maurici National Park and much more.
 You can enjoy a trip on this historic train most Saturdays from April to October.
 The panoramic trains are also available some Saturdays in July and August.

 The Cervantes Train